mehtadeven/C-Projects/README.md

 📄 License

-This project is licensed under the [Insert License Name] License.
+This project is licensed under the [MIT License](LICENSE).]
+License.
 See the LICENSE file for details.